shi-ang/SurvivalEVAL/README.md

 IBS can be viewed as the integration of the (single-time) Brier score across all the time points.
 A smaller IBS value is preferred over the larger value.
 This python implementation uses IPCW weighting to handle the censored instances.
 Please refer to [Assessment and Comparison of Prognostic Classification Schemes for Survival Data](https://pubmed.ncbi.nlm.nih.gov/10474158/) for the detail of IPCW weighting.
-Please also note that IBS is also identical to the [Continuous Ranked Probability Score(CRPS)](https://arxiv.org/abs/1806.08324), except for the IPCW weighting.
+Please also note that IBS is also similar to the [Continuous Ranked Probability Score (CRPS)](https://arxiv.org/abs/1806.08324), except (1) the IPCW weighting, and (2) squared error instead of absolute error.

 ## Distribution Calibration (D-calibration)
 [Haider et al.](https://jmlr.org/papers/volume21/18-772/18-772.pdf) proposed distribution calibration (D-calibration) test for determining if a model that produces ISDs is meaningful.